Property Identification Codes - PIC

 Learn more about food safety accreditation for poultry.

-A late fee of $42 applies for registration fees not received by the due date.
+A late fee is charged for all registration renewals not paid in full by the registration expiry date.

 Payments can be made by: